-What Is A Hung Jury In Los Angeles?
+What Is A Hung Jury In A Los Angeles Criminal Trial?

 Hung juries relate to jury trials where the jurors cannot agree on a unanimous verdict.
 What ends up happening is a criminal case goes off, the jury listens to all of the evidence.
 They deliberate, and then they come back to the judge and say, judge we can’t come up with a verdict – either guilty or not guilty.
 In other words, in criminal cases in Los Angeles you have to have all twelve jurors agree on whatever the verdict is.
 So, if they can’t agree then at some point the judge can declare a hung jury.